johnmboudreaux/BYOB/README.md

 ### by Ben Porter and John Boudreaux

 > This application is an express backend with a postgresql database.
 The data is imported into a json file which is then used to seed two relational data tables.
 It also supports json web tokens, which requires the client to request a token with a valid email address and application name before they are allowed to modify any data saved to the one of the two data tables provided by our schema.

 > BYOB runs with `webpack` and `express` so to get started first you must clone this repo and the navigate into the cloned directory.
-Once in the directory open a seperate terminal tab and in one run `npm run build` and the other `npm start`.
+Once in the directory open a separate terminal tab and in one run `npm run build` and the other `npm start`.
 Navigate to localhost:3000 in your browser and input fields will appear.